mlanser/100-days-of-code/r3-log.md

 * Installed cliff CLI framework.
 * Started work on sample TODO app to learn this framework.
 * Goal is is to compare Cement and cliff frameworks

+### R3D4 - 11JUN2020
+* Playing more with Cement framework.
+* Learning more about interfaces, handlers, and hooks.